2021 Legislative Agenda

 - Lawmakers should maintain funding for voluntary, long-term home visiting services, so families have the resources, information, and services to support their children’s overall development.

-Lawmakers should maintain 2020 investment levels in the Early Childhood Education Assistance Program: quality pre-K that fights poverty with a two-generation approach.
+- Lawmakers should increase provider rates by 7% in the Early Childhood Education Assistance Program: quality pre-K that fights poverty with a two-generation approach.

-Expand Access to Quality Early Learning Through Longer-Term Investments & Strategies
+- Support Fair Starts for Kids (Pass HB 1213 & SB 5237) - Expand Access to Quality Early Learning Through Comprehensive Investments & Strategies

 Lawmakers must increase family access to quality early learning programs, including more care options for infants and toddlers, expand care options and early learning supports across the state and address child care deserts, particularly in rural areas, expand dual language learning, invest in culturally relevant and responsive care.
 Legislators must reflect the ‘true cost of quality’ in provider reimbursements, compensation, family eligibility, and affordability.
 Oversight should be driven by early learning experts including families and providers, backed by disaggregated data by race and ethnicity, and reflect recommendations from the Child Care Collaborative Task Force and reports on workforce compensation.